FeelsBrettMan/vue-2048-game/README.md

 # vue-2048-game
-a basic 2048 game built with vue 2 cdn
+A basic 2048 game built with Vue 2 cdn and a scoreboard controlled by firebase